-Rule 1.7 Meetings and Attendance The Board shall hold regular meetings for examination on the second (2nd) Thursday of January and July.
-The Board, at its discretion, shall hold meetings for examination in the months of April and October.
+Rule 1.7 Meetings and Attendance.
+The Board shall hold regular meetings for examinations on the second (2^{nd}) Thursday of January and July.
+The Board, at its discretion, shall hold meetings for examinations in the months of April and October.
 The July meeting shall be held in the Jackson metropolitan area.
-The location of all other meetings shall be identified on the notice of meeting.
+The location of all other meetings shall be identified on the notice of the meeting.

 Robert's Rules of Order, as revised, shall govern the meetings of the Board.
-A quorum is the majority of the board.
-A concurrence of a quorum is required to grant or revoke a license.
+A quorum is defined as a majority of the board members.